Anthony Rizzo Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.72).
+- The Red Sox have a 4.66 team ERA that ranks 24th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 81 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Red Sox pitchers combine to allow 82 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- His most recent time out came on Saturday against the Tampa Bay Rays, when the right-hander threw 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw five innings, allowing four earned runs while giving up five hits.

-- In five games this season, the 26-year-old has put up a 5.61 ERA and 7 strikeouts per nine innings, while allowing a batting average of .283 to opposing hitters.
+- The 26-year-old has amassed a 5.46 ERA and 8.7 strikeouts per nine innings in 11 games this season, while allowing a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.